-One of the biggest challenges in developing cloud native applications today is speeding up the number of your deployments.
-With a microservices approach, developers are already working with and designing completely modular applications that allow multiple teams to write and deploy changes simultaneously to an application.
+One of the biggest challenges in developing cloud-native applications today is speeding up the number of your deployments.
+With a microservices approach, developers are already working with and designing a deploy strategy that is completely modular applications that allow multiple teams to write and deploy changes simultaneously to an application.

 - Reduced time-to-market.

 - Customers can take advantage of features faster.

 - Customer feedback flows back into the product team faster, which means the team can iterate on features and fix problems faster.

 - Higher developer morale with more features in production.